[?] Subscribe To

 Friction comes in three different varieties--cross-fiber, circular, and stripping.
 This stroke is ideal for more detailed work and for searching for small knots in muscles.
 Find out more about friction.

-Tapotement is the percussive massage technique you often see on movies and television shows.
+Tapotement is one of the percussive massage therapy techniques you often see on movies and television shows.
 It invigorates the muscles and increases superficial blood flow.
 Find out more about tapotement.

 Vibration is another stroke that used in Swedish massage.
 It is an oscillating stroke.
 Find out more about vibration.